Gamify-IT/docs/dev-manuals/services/overworld/character-selection.md

 # Character Selection
 Choosing and selecting between various characters and accessories allows players to personalize their game, resulting in improved user experience, motivation, and engagement.

-Currently, the character selection includes complete outfits and accessories like heats or glasses.
+Currently, the character selection includes complete outfits and accessories like hats or glasses.

 ## The Character Selection Menu